ackwell/graph-meter/README.md

 As mentioned in `config.js`, further config can be achieved by editing files in `lib/` such as `lib/palette.js`, but you'll want a half-decent understanting of JavaScript before diving in there.

+Todo
+---

+In no particular order:

+* [ ] Snazzy x-axis with timestamps and cool stuff!
+* [ ] Pet splitting/joining (do people actually use this?)
+* [ ] Better styling of controls, groupings for encounters and stats
+* [ ] Config editing without editing a bloody text file

 Reporting Bugs
 ---